Goods & Services Formal Solicitations

 - Invitation to Bid

-Invitations To Bid (ITB) compare a specific list of features and determine the lowest price.
+An Invitation To Bid (ITB) seeks suppliers who can supply a specific goods or services at the lowest price.
 ITBs...

 - Only consider price as the determining factor between responsible, responsive bidders